-A student, not pursuing a major or second major in mathematics may obtain an area minor in statistics by taking ten or more mathematics courses (40 credit hours) including the following:
+Any student not pursuing a major or second major in mathematics nor in biomathematics may obtain an area minor in statistics by taking ten or more mathematics courses (43 credit hours) including the following:

-.
-Globally required mathematics courses
+- 19 credit hours Foundational Mathematics Courses:

-MA 111 Calculus I
+- # MA 111 Calculus I

-MA 112 Calculus II
+- # MA 112 Calculus II

-MA 113 Calculus III
+- # MA 113 Calculus III

-MA 212 Differential Equations
+- # MA 212 Differential Equations and Matrix Algebra

-• Required Introductory Statistics/Probability Courses
+- 8 credit hours Required Statistics and Probability Courses

-MA 381 Introduction to Probability with Applications to Statistics,
+- # MA 381 Introduction to Probability with Applications to Statistics

+- One of the following:

-One of MA223 Engineering Statistics I or MA382 Introduction to Statistics with Probability.
-If MA 381 is taken before MA223/MA382 the student will be strongly recommended to take MA382.
+- # MA223 Engineering Statistics I

+- # MA382 Introduction to Statistics with Probability

+- # If MA 381 is taken before MA223/MA382, it will be strongly recommended the student take MA382 instead of MA223.
-• Required Second Statistics Course

-One of MA383 Engineering Statistics II or MA482 Bioengineering Statistics
+- 16 credit hours Secondary Statistics Courses

-3 courses (12 credits) selected from the following list, at least two of which must be starred.
-Statistics courses not on this list may count towards the minor if approved by statistics area minor advisor.
+- # Four courses selected from the following list, at least two of which must be starred ().
+Statistics courses not on this list may count towards the minor if approved by the statistics minor advisor.

+- # MA 383 Engineering Statistics II

+- # MA 385 Quality Methods

-MA 386 Statistical Programming
+- # MA 386 Statistical Programming

-MA 387 Statistical Methods in Six Sigma
+- # MA 387 Statistical Methods in Six Sigma

-MA 371 Linear Algebra or MA373 Applied Linear Algebra for Engineers

-MA 445 Stochastic Models in Operations Research
+- # MA 445 Stochastic Models in Operations Research

-MA 481 Mathematical Statistics
+- # MA 481 Mathematical Statistics

+- # MA 482 Bioengineering Statistics

-MA 485 Regression and Time Series Analysis
+- # MA 485 Applied Regression and Time Series Analysis

-MA 487 Design of Experiments
+- # MA 487 Design of Experiments

-MA 480 Topics in Probability and Statistics
+- # MA 480 Topics in Probability and Statistics

-All area minors in Statistics must be approved by the statistics area minor advisor and the student's advisor.
+All area minors in Statistics must be approved by the statistics minor advisor and the student's advisor.
 The department has a form for the planning and approval of a statistics minor.